Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Wi-Fi :: Wiki](https://en.wikipedia.org/wiki/Wi-Fi) _`english`_

 ## ⭕📖 Definition: `802.11`
-_Is the same as Wi-Fi...
+_IEEE 802.11 is the same as Wi-Fi...
 IEEE 802.11 refers to the set of standards that define communication for wireless LANs (wireless local area networks, or WLANs).
 The technology behind 802.11 is branded to consumers as Wi-Fi.
-This means, for the "end user" is easier to remember the word "Wi-Fi" instead of "IEEE 802.11b/a/g/n/ac/ax/be Standard for Wireless Communications" or "IEEE 802.11b DSSS/Direct Sequence"._
+This means, for the "end user" it's easier to remember the word "Wi-Fi" instead of "IEEE 802.11b/a/g/n/ac/ax/be Standard for Wireless Communications" or something like "IEEE 802.11b - DSSS/Direct Sequence"._
 - [802.11 Definition @ Technopedia](https://www.techopedia.com/definition/24967/ieee-80211) _`definition`_
 - [IEEE 802.11 :: Wiki](https://es.wikipedia.org/wiki/Wifi) _`español`_
 - [IEEE 802.11 :: Wiki](https://en.wikipedia.org/wiki/Wi-Fi) _`english`_